 South Elgin is a medium-sized village located in the state of Illinois.
 With a population of 22,549 people and four constituent neighborhoods, South Elgin is the 113th largest community in Illinois.

 Unlike some villages, South Elgin isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in South Elgin are a mix of both white- and blue-collar jobs.
 Overall, South Elgin is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in South Elgin who work in office and administrative support (16.12%), sales jobs (12.08%), and management occupations (12.06%).

 Also of interest is that South Elgin has more people living here who work in computers and math than 95% of the places in the US.

-The population of South Elgin is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.11% of adults in South Elgin have a bachelor's degree or even advanced degree.
+The education level of South Elgin citizens is very high relative to the national average among all cities (21.84%): 35.83% of adults in South Elgin have a bachelor's degree or even advanced degree.

 The most common language spoken in South Elgin is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Laotian.